ugtrain/ugtrain/README.md

 `echo -e "/usr/local/lib\n/usr/local/lib64" >> /etc/ld.so.conf.d/local.conf` <br/>
 `ldconfig -v  # regenerate the ld.so cache`

 These paths simplify file usage.
-Where to set these environment variables is distribution-specific.
+Where and how to set these paths is distribution-specific.
 See "man ld.so".

 "objdump" and "scanmem" should be installed as well.